use-ink/cargo-contract/README.md

 ### Verifiable builds

-Some block explorers require the Wasm binary to be compiled in the deterministic environment.
+Some block explorers require the contract binary to be compiled in the deterministic environment.
+This allows to verify that a certain contract source code matches the contract binary stored on-chain.

 To achieve it, you should build your contract using Docker image we provide:

 ```bash